tylerneylon/small_notes/mind_model/mind_model.md

 I'm thinking about minds in terms of data flow between simultaneously-acting modules.
-If you have a computer with a GPU, a multi-core CPU, and a camera attached, then there's something similar going on: each module (GPU, CPU, camera) is doing its own work.
-The modules talk to each other and can wait for each other, but they don't have to.
+If you have a computer with a GPU, a multi-core CPU, and a camera attached, then each module (GPU, CPU, camera) can do its own work in parallel.
+The modules in a system like this talk to each other, but they can always process information as it's received.

-One thing we already know about human brains is that they're incredibly parallel machines.
+Human brains are incredibly parallel machines.
 Neurons don't wait for each other, but apparently react to signals as soon as they receive them.
 So it makes sense to think of a brain as a vast neural network --- one we can understand better by seeing its architecture as a data flow diagram between modules that continuously act in parallel.